Farcrada/PackageListComparer/README.md

 # About:
-Aimed at Debian based systems, though if you use the `apt` package manager, this should just work, since it's made for the apt package manager.
 It is meant to compare two lists of installed packages and print the version differences (see Prep-work on how to get these lists).

 The `--firstfile` is assumed as the host, and will be shown on the left (or top when using `-c`), and `--secondfile`, `--checkfile` or `-p` will be assumed as the target, and will be shown on the right (or bottom when using `-c`) in the terminal.

 Difference is shown as yellow and missing shows as red.
 Green means there's no difference at that position.
 Missing packages will be dubbed as such at that list's version position from which list depends on (allowed) arguments)

 # Prep-work:
-Run this command:
+Run this command for systems with the apt package manager (usually **Debian** based):
     `apt --installed list > aptlist`

+For pacman package manager (usually Arch based):
+    `pacman -Q > aptlist`

+For yum of dnf package manager (usually Red Hat based):
+    `[yum|dnf] list installed > aptlist`

+    NOTE: The formatting from yum/dnf might be a bit off, further testing is required.

+For zypper package manager (usually SUSE based):
+    `zypper pa -i > aptlist`

+    NOTE: The formatting from zypper might be a bit off, further testing is required.

+The way genlop (usually Gentoo based) outputs it's installed lists is fundamentally different to others'.
+Because of this extra development is needed.

-On your host system and on the target system, append with either: "_one", or: "_two" respectively
+On your host system and on the target system, append either with: "_one", or: "_two" respectively

-Clone AptListComparer via the button above (or click it -> "RAW" -> Right click the page -> "Save page as...");
+Clone PackageListComparer via the button above (or click it -> "RAW" -> Right click the page -> "Save page as...");
-`chmod +x AptListComparer`
+`chmod +x PackageListComparer`
 And then execute with the files as arguments.

 # Usage:
     --help  Shows this page/text and exits

-`[-dnctha] --firstfile APTLIST_ONE [--secondfile APTLIST_TWO | --checkfile PACKAGEFILE | -p "PACKAGE VERSION"] ]`
+`[-dnctha] --firstfile PKGLIST_ONE [--secondfile PKGLIST_TWO | --checkfile PACKAGEFILE | -p "PACKAGE VERSION"] ]`

     -d:     Show every package even if there is no difference.